databufflabs/databuff/README.md

 ## What is DataBuff

-**DataBuff is an AI-native OpenTelemetry APM backend** — ingest traces, metrics, and logs via OTLP, with full-stack monitoring, service topology, RED metrics, and **out-of-the-box multi-agent AI troubleshooting**.
+**DataBuff is an AI-native APM backend built on Opentelemetry** — ingest traces, metrics, and logs via OTLP, with full-stack monitoring, service topology, RED metrics, and **out-of-the-box multi-agent AI troubleshooting**.

 > The goal is not "yet another observability UI," but **to build the strongest OpenTelemetry APM backend** — letting LLMs query live telemetry directly, from natural-language query → multi-agent inspection → root-cause analysis → ops remediation.